annieboltwood/Waveform-Generator/README.md

 ## About

 This project was created for my Multimedia Systems course at SFU.
-The goal was to create a program that could read a selected .wav audio file and display the visual representation of the sound waves to the user
+The goal was to create a program that could read a selected WAV audio file and display the visual representation of the sound waves to the user.
+The Java program works by reading the WAV files, organizing audio data into samples, and utilizes drawWaveform() to scale and draw waveforms on the screen.

 ## Features